 Furman first offered the Master of Arts degree in 1852 and since that time has usually had a small graduate program.
 The present graduate programs date from the late 1800s when a Chemistry Department was formed and offered an advanced degree.
-Today, Furman offers graduate programs in chemistry, education, and community engaged medicine, though additional degree programs are being planned.
+Today, Furman offers graduate programs in chemistry, education, community engaged medicine, and strategic design, though additional degree programs are being planned.
 The Office of Graduate Studies is housed in the lower level of the Herring Center for Continuing, Graduate, and Professional education.
 Furman’s graduate programs contribute significantly to the improvement of quality of life in the larger “community” of which Furman is a part.

 Furman offers baccalaureate degree holders graduate courses leading to:

 Furman University offers courses for semester credit, ranging from one-credit courses and workshops to the more standard three- and four-credit courses.
 Undergraduate courses are numbered 100-599 and usually generate four credits upon successful completion; graduate courses are numbered 600-999 and usually generate three credits.
 600-level courses are typically foundation and introductory courses.
 700-level are intermediate and pedagogy-related courses.
 800-level courses are advanced, content courses.
 900-level course designations are reserved for practica and internships and are typically offered at the end of a program after prerequisite courses have been completed.
 With approval by the graduate advisor and the appropriate department chair, upper level courses numbered 300 or greater may be completed for graduate credit.